LibertyAces/BitSwanPump/doc/source/examples/weatherAPI/weatherAPI.rst

 We can add some processor between source and sink.
 Processor is component which works with data in the event.
-In this example we will use a simple processor which only converts the incoming JSON to python Dict type, which is much more easier to work with and its more readable.
+In this example we will use a simple processor which only converts the incoming JSON to python Dict type, which is much more easier to work with and it is much more readable.

 You can read more about :ref:`processor`.